 Today I am going to talk about my two favorite oil paint brands, Winsor & Newton Artist Oils and Gamblin Oil Colors.
 I will explain my reasonings of why I use these paints, and the pros and cons of each.

 First, let us talk about Gamblin.
 Gamblin Oil Colors is hand crafted in Portland, Oregon.
 I have been to their warehouse and was shown how the paints are made.
-It as enlightening.
-I was really surprised that this small group of people in a relatively small warehouse makes and sell as much as they do around the world.
+It was enlightening.
+I was really surprised that this small group of people in a relatively small warehouse makes and sell as much paint as they do around the world.
 It goes to show you that you do not need a massive operation to make a huge impact.

 The people at Gamblin are friendly and extremely knowledgeable about paint, as you would expect.
 What I didn’t expect was they are world renowned conservationists of oil paintings.
 That puts them in a whole other level compared to their competitors.
 In my mind they are well worth every effort to buy from them, and trust that your paintings will stay true for decades to come.